 Betty Merrick, MSc in Integrative Counselling & Psychotherapy, Registered MBACP

 Hello, my name is Betty Merrick, and welcome to my profile.
-As a counsellor and psychotherapist I provide an opportunity where you can talk, express and reflect on the thoughts and feelings that you may find hard to share with others.
+As a fully qualified and experienced counsellor and psychotherapist, I provide an opportunity where you can talk, and express and reflect on the thoughts and feelings that you may find hard to share with others.

 If you’re struggling with difficult issues, either something that's been going on over a long period of time or as a result of a sudden crisis (or a combination of many things) then counselling can offer a warm, confidential and safe place to try to make some sense of those difficulties and the direction that your life is taking.

-I have 37 years' experience of working with people in personal difficulties, in particular relationship issues, trauma, depression, anxiety and other mental health difficulties, family break-up, foster/residential care and adoption.
-I believe that we all have our own set of experiences, memories, hopes and difficulties and I get real satisfaction from seeing clients gain an understanding of their issues, work out what options might be open for them, and either resolve or largely come to terms with those difficulties.
+I have 39 years' experience of working with people in personal difficulties, in particular relationship issues, trauma, depression, anxiety and other mental health difficulties, family break-up, foster/residential care and adoption.
+I believe that we all have our own set of experiences, memories, hopes and difficulties.
+I get real satisfaction from seeing clients gain an understanding of their issues, work out what options might be open for them, and either resolve or largely come to terms with those difficulties.

-I believe that for counselling to work, there should be a relationship where you, as my client, feel valued and respected so that, whatever you might say, I can hear it and help you work through whatever issues that you might want to talk about.
-I would like to think that I offer a warm welcome to all clients, but I appreciate that it can take time (for some longer than others) for a client to feel a sense of trust in the counsellor.
+I believe that for counselling to work, there should be a relationship where you, as a client, feel valued and respected so that, whatever you might say, I can hear it and help you work through whatever issues that you might want to talk about.
+I would like to think that I offer a warm welcome to all clients.
+I appreciate, however, that it can take time (for some longer than others) for someone to develop a sense of trust in his/her counsellor.

 I am a registered member of the British Association for Counselling and Psychotherapy and I work in accordance with the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy, respecting all parts of the framework, but in particular client confidentiality.